pi-kappa-devel/diseq/README.md

 * point estimates of relative shortages,
 * aggregate demand and supply,
 * post-estimation classification of observations in demand and supply.

+## Alternative packages

+The estimation of the basic model is also supported by the package [_Disequilibrium_](https://cran.r-project.org/web/packages/Disequilibrium/index.html).
+By default the _Disequilibrium_ package numerically approximates the gradient when optimizing the likelihood.
+In contrast, _diseq_ uses analytically calculated expressions for the likelihood, which can reduce the duration of estimating the model.
+In addition, it allows the user to override this behavior and use the numerically approximated gradient.
+There is no alternative package that supports the out-of-the-box estimation of the other three disequilibrium models of _diseq_.

+## Planned extensions

+The package is planned to be expanded in two ways.

+* Firstly, it should become more inclusive by adding additional models and methods for the estimation of markets and their forces.
+* Secondly, the implementation is currently written directly in _R_ and is single-threaded using only one processor for the estimations of the models.
+For the numerically intensive likelihood optimizations that the package employs, this results to extended execution times when the models are estimated using large dataset.
+The estimation of the models should be gradually re-implemented in _C++_ using a concurrent design.

 ## Contributors